de-wiring/puppet-docker-hardening/README.md

 ## Local Testing

-For local testing you can use vagrant and Virtualbox of VMWare to run tests locally.
+For local testing you can use vagrant and Virtualbox or VMWare to run tests locally.
 You will have to install Virtualbox and Vagrant on your system.
 See [Vagrant Downloads](http://downloads.vagrantup.com/) for a vagrant package suitable for your system.
 For all our tests we use `test-kitchen`.
 If you are not familiar with `test-kitchen` please have a look at [their guide](http://kitchen.ci/docs/getting-started).

 Next install test-kitchen: